-Not The End is the new title of Fumble Gdr, written by Claudio Pustorino and illustrated by Pietro Bastas, a non-setting game system that could become one of the best story engines of the year.
+Not The End is the new title of Fumble Gdr, written by Claudio Pustorino and illustrated by Peter Bastas, a non-setting game system that could become one of the best story engines of the year.
 The Quickstart pdf was recently released, which we warmly invite you to download, in view of the future Kickstarter.

 Who is this system recommended for?

 If you love numbers, millimeter-optimized builds and experience points, this system is not for you.
 Not The End is an engine that is based on two main factors: narrative and risk.
 There will be no numbers to come to your aid, if anything, a simple calculation of the probabilities in the extraction of the tokens.

 What are its strengths?

 The system will always lead you to create a unique character.
 The lack of statistics is compensated very well by the concept, traits and skills of the person you play.
 Two swordsmen will have a different story, goals and life experiences, which will be immediately reflected in the character sheet.

 Once the numbers are forgotten, players can focus on understanding what really characterizes their character, be it a target, a scar, a unique object or an important name.